pythonleiden/pythonleiden/site/index.md

 There is always room for questions and discussion.
 Our presentations and talks are in English to be accessible for the large amount of non-Dutch speakers in the Python community.

-More info on the [event page](/meeting-2025-11-13.html).

-Join us, be part of our community and let's meet there.

 ## Group information